REQUEST AN APPOINTMENT!

 Using Warfarin or Jantoven to prevent blood clots?
 Find out how remote management can help.

 CIS wants to offer the clearest information relating to your anticoagulation (blood-thinning) therapy to help you to become compliant with your warfarin diet and medication regimen.
 Please review the information below and call your CIS clinic if you have questions.

 Warfarin is a type of medication that prevents clots from forming in your blood.
 Blood clots can stick to vessel walls or move around the body and cause serious problems.
 You may need Warfarin if you experience severe blockages, lack of movement, heart arrhythmias and mechanical devices in the body are some of the things that could cause blood clots.
 Find out if you're eligible for Warfarin+.

-Our remote Coumadin management & Warfarin monitoring process offers patients the capability to have their INR checked in the comfort of their own homes.
+Our remote Warfarin management process offers patients the capability to have their INR checked in the comfort of their own homes.
 This saves time, provides consistency and frequency of reporting, and offers easy integration with technology and electronic health records.

-Scroll to the bottom of the page to find a video testimonial from some of our remote Coumadin patients.
+Scroll to the bottom of the page to find a video testimonial from some of our remote Warfarin patients.

 There's a variety of safety instructions to be mindful of when administering LOVENOX.
 Before a self-injection, it's important to make sure you are aware of all safety information.

 The main dietary concern of taking warfarin has to do with the amount of vitamin K in your diet.
 Vitamin K changes the way warfarin affects the blood.
 The key is to be consistent with the number of vitamin K food servings you eat from week to week.

 Read our anticoagulation guide to find helpful information on warfarin management.